open-telemetry/opentelemetry-specification/specification/trace/api.md

 An API called `IsRemote` on a `Span`, that returns a boolean value, which is `true` if the Span was propagated from a remote parent, MUST be provided.
-When extracting a propagated span through the [Propagators API](../context/api-propagators.md#propagators-api), `IsRemote` MUST return true, whereas for any child spans it MUST return false.
+For a propagated span extracted through the [Propagators API](../context/api-propagators.md#propagators-api), `IsRemote` MUST return true, whereas for any child spans it MUST return false.
 When `IsRemote` is `true`, `IsRecording` is always `false`.